Electron probe propagation through SrTiO3

 The beam position selected by the scan frame offset corresponds to a point just next to a titanium-oxygen column in the center of the calculation frame.
 Feel free to change it when repeating the simulation.

-Close the calculation setup dialog.
+Close the calculation setup dialog by pressing the [OK] button.

 Running the simulations